How a Psychiatric Service Dog Can Help With Depression

 Therapy animals are often brought into settings such as hospitals or nursing homes to provide comfort and companionship.
 These types of animals are handled by professionals and trained to perform a specific type of therapy.3

-How can you get a service dog for depression?
+How can you get a psychiatric service dog for depression?

 In order to get a service dog, you will need a letter from your healthcare provider.
-This letter must say that you are being treated for an emotional or psychiatric disorder or disability and that you could benefit from assistance from an animal.3
+This letter must say that you are being treated for an emotional or psychiatric disorder or disability and that a trained psychiatric service dog could help you.3

 Getting a service dog is not easy.
-Dogs must be trained to treat your specific condition.
+These canines must be trained to treat your specific condition.
 This can often take a few years to do.
 Most people get a service dog from someone who has already trained the dog instead of trying to train a dog themselves.3

 However, if you want to get an ESA or register your current pet as your ESA, you have to get a letter from a mental health professional.
 This letter must say that you have a mental health condition and your pet helps you cope with this condition.3

-What can a service dog help you with?
+What can a psychiatric service dog help you with?

-Service dogs can be useful in many ways for people with depression.
-Service dogs are trained to sense changes in your mood.
+Psychiatric service dogs can be useful in many ways for people with depression.
+They are trained to sense changes in your mood.
 If you are about to experience negative symptoms, such as an anxiety attack, they will be able to sense that and provide support.5

-Service dogs can also help someone with depression take better care of themselves.
+These trained animals can also help someone with depression take better care of themselves.
 If you have a service dog, you are responsible for its care.
 That means you have to take the animal outside, go on walks, and make sure it is fed and healthy.
-Doing these things can help keep you active and help you get outside more often.5
+Doing these tasks can help keep you active and help you get outside more often.5

-Things to consider before you get a service animal
+Things to consider before you get a psychiatric service animal

 Just like any other kind of pet, you want to make sure that you are able to care for a service animal.
 Having a service animal comes with physical, mental, and financial responsibilities.
 If you are unsure if you can take on the responsibility of a service animal, try starting with something that is lower-maintenance like a fish or a plant, and work your way up to a dog.3